 Tires actually create awesome sandboxes.
 You can create a series of little ones, or by getting your hands on a larger tire tractor you can create a pretty big one as well.
 Tires can get warm in the hot summer sun, so be sure to paint them or more reflective color, or better yet, bolt a few sanded pine boards along the edges to provide a comfortable pace for your children to sit while they play.

 Nothing reminds me more of summer than a tire swing.
 You can place them horizontally with a tree support rope (or chain) to sit multiple people, modify it to create a rope seat (similar to the tire chair described above), or hang vertically to sit within on upon and have fun all year long.
 There are also many patterns available that show you how to cut and create tire horses, dinos, motorcycles, etc to swing from.
 Just be sure to always use a VERY sturdy support beam!

-Teeter-totters may be hard pressed to come by in most playgrounds anymore, but you can make your own version by cutting a tire in half and attaching a board over the top of it.
-Be sure to choose strong, durable tires that are already rated as a heavyweight to ensure it won’t compress when in use.
+Teeter-totters may be hard-pressed to come by in most playgrounds anymore, but you can make your own version by cutting a tire in half and attaching a board over the top of it.
+Be sure to choose strong, durable tires that are already rated as a heavyweight to ensure they won’t compress when in use.
 Plus, you can shore up the inside with smaller boards to help keep its structural integrity, as well as to attach the board you sit upon.